MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 </figure>

 Normal fully connected feed forward neural networks aren't very good at this, because they are not able to keep any memory of former events.
 Even though my chosen effects had very short time-variances, they still affect the audio source in ways that needs to be understood in the time domain.
-RNNs on the other hand are able to keep some memory of former events in their cell state which makes them quite good at learning how a non-linear system like an analog distortion effect works.
+RNNs are able to keep some memory of former events in their cell state which makes them quite good at learning how a non-linear system like an analog distortion effect works.
 RNNs come in many forms, from the simple recurrent unit to the Gated Recurrent Unit (GRU).
 But the most popular and successful when it comes to audio effect modeling is the [Long Short Term Memory unit](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) (LSTM).

 During my preliminary tests I quickly realized that the LSTM networks performed much better than the other RNNs.
 I also found that LSTMs had some peculiar challenges with audio prediction which I decided to explore.
 The result of this exploration was a comparative study of different LSTM architectures and different hyperparameters and how they performed modeling my chosen effects.